Grounds for disciplinary action

 - become disqualified from holding a licence or certificate

-- cease to be suitable ‘fit and proper’ for the duties of licensee/certificate holder
+- cease to be ‘fit and proper’ to hold a licence

-- fail to pay a required contribution to the Compensation Fund
+- fail to pay a required contribution to the Property Services Compensation Fund

 - fail to pay a fine imposed by the Secretary following disciplinary action

 - hold a licence or certificate that has been obtained fraudulently or by mistake.

 Where there are grounds for disciplinary action, the Secretary can take the following actions:

 - caution or reprimand – issue a written warning that an aspect of the person's conduct is in breach of the Act and could be grounds for further disciplinary action